 As News and Religion editor at UrbanFaith.com, I helped produce an award-winning website geared toward a multi-racial Christian audience.
 As a Contributing Editor at TheHighCalling.org, I conducted numerous high-profile interviews and collaborated with national leaders on articles at the crossroads of faith and work.
 As a longtime contributor to many other outlets, I am known for producing high impact narrative journalism.
 I was trained at the Rutgers University School of Communication and Information (SCIL) and graduated summa cum laude in journalism.
 I interned with Richard D. Heffner on one of the country’s longest running public television shows, “The Open Mind.”

-Although I’ve enjoyed the freedom to focus on many of my passions through my freelance work, I also fund raise and advocate for a variety of causes, including suicide prevention, mental health parity, neurofibromatosis research, poverty alleviation, educational opportunity, and racial justice.
+Although I’ve enjoyed the freedom to focus on many of my passions through my freelance work, I’ve also raised money and advocated for a variety of causes, including suicide prevention, mental health parity, neurofibromatosis research, poverty alleviation, educational opportunity, and racial justice.
 In 2016, my family and I launched the Black Friday College Fund with friends of my late son Gabriel Scheller.
-To nourish my own soul, I attend church, run, read, and make art.
+To nourish my own soul, I attend church, read, spend time outdoors, and make art.
 Wherever I am and whatever I’m doing, I endeavor to live life to the fullest and to do so with joy.

 If you’d like to get in touch, shoot me an email.